In this guide to wood floor patterns we share the most popular types of wood floor layouts & designs for your home projects.

 Wood inlay is similar to mosaic in that it uses many small pieces to create a larger design, but instead of tile, wood is used.

-Contrasting materials or wood graining and color creates a richer look, as well as adding medallions or inlays at the center or at the corners.
+Contrasting materials or wood graining and color creates a richer look, as well as adding medallions or inlays at the center or the corners.

 The installation can be tedious and will need an expert installer to ensure a uniform and seamless layout.
 The intricate design is usually installed in high-end residential and commercial spaces to create a dramatic and visually stunning effect.